-We have already seen multiple interdisciplinary works mixing artificial intelligence with various art forms, like drawings, paintings, music etc. Already drawings and paintings generated with AI present a superb quality in those, in which you cannot make a clear distinction from if these were created by AI or an actual human.
-On the other hand, music is not quite at that level yet, at least in my opinion.
+We have seen multiple interdisciplinary works mixing artificial intelligence with various art forms, like drawings, paintings, music etc. Already drawings and paintings generated with AI present a superb quality in those, in which you cannot distinguish whether these were created by AI or an actual human.
+On the other hand, music is not quite at that level yet, in my opinion.
 At least in the form of an entirely generated song by AI.
-That being said, I have heard great pieces which utilize both human touch and AI, where AI plays more of a supportive role in the whole work.
+That being said, I have heard great pieces utilizing both human touch and AI, where AI plays a supportive role in the whole work.
 Similar things can be seen in all creative endeavours where AI could be utilized.

 To put it shortly, AI can replace anyone’s job who happens to handle bits in one way or another.
-This means that AI can do it way better than you ever can in these kinds of jobs.
-So when we talk about “creative jobs”, how you can do it better than someone else?
+AI can do it way better than you ever can in these jobs.
+So when we talk about “creative jobs”, how can you do it better than someone else?
 Are you possibly better at drawing than someone else?
 Or can you compose better symphonies than someone else?
 What makes you better?
 Is it purely a technical thing, or is there something else?
-When we talk about painting or drawing’s technicality, sure, you could argue that your “pen strokes”, etc. might be better than someone else’s.
+When we talk about painting or drawing’s technicality, sure, you could argue that your “pen strokes”, etc., might be better than someone else’s.
 But does this make it better art?

 If we can’t beat them, join ’em?
 Right?
-If we think that this will be the future, while it might not be a very uplifting thing to consider, it’ll most likely be very realistic.
-While I think that AI will have some bad repercussions on our life in the future, I also believe that it can be used for great good.
+If we think this will be the future, while it might not be a very uplifting thing to consider, it’ll most likely be very realistic.
+While AI will have dire repercussions on our life in the future, I also believe it can be used for great good.
 Whether AI is used in health, fighting climate change etc., there are many good use cases.
 In my opinion, utilizing AI in the arts is also one.
 Should you create your next song or novel entirely with AI?
-Possibly no, although GPT-3 has shown some great results on how good text it can write.
+Possibly not, although GPT-3 has shown some great results on how good text it can write.

-I like to write or play music, so I don’t want to replace the artificial process that I enjoy so much.
-So the way I could utilize it in my creative endeavours is by working with it side by side.
-Possibly, it could generate some ideas for me for my next blog post, novel, poem or whatever.
+I like to write or play music, so I don’t want to replace the artificial process I enjoy so much.
+So I could utilize it in my creative endeavours by working with it side by side.
+It could possibly generate some ideas for my next blog post, novel, poem or whatever.
 For example, AI could be taught with the text of a long list of your favourite authors or songs by your favourite bands.
-Based on this knowledge, maybe some of the possible ideas it could generate could then be finished by a human giving the final piece that human touch.
+Based on this knowledge, maybe some of the possible ideas it could generate could be finished by a human giving the final piece that human touch.

 So while the future might look dark and grim for us, maybe we could make some use of it, so at least we might have a little bit of enjoyment.
 Thankfully we are a long way from this singularity that many people tend to talk about, but the trend has shown to be moving towards that kind of future.
 So rather than fighting against it, at least personally, I want to make the best use of our technical achievements in one way or another.
-Who knows if the next big novel or piece is created with AI or some other great technological invention.
-That being said, I have already found many great ways to utilize AI in my creative projects, so who knows what might come out of those.
+Who knows if the next big novel or piece will be created with AI or other great technological invention.
+That said, I have already found many great ways to utilize AI in my creative projects, so who knows what might come from those.